Pathoschild/StardewCommunityMods/RecatchLegendaryFish/README.md

-﻿**Recatch Legendary Fish** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you catch legendary fish again and again. **Warning:** this will prevent you from getting the achievement for catching all legendary fish.
+﻿**Recatch Legendary Fish** is a [Stardew Valley](http://stardewvalley.net/) mod which lets you catch legendary fish again and again.

 Compatible with Stardew Valley 1.11+ on Linux, Mac, and Windows.
 Originally written by cantorsdust, and now maintained by the community — pull requests are welcome!